lealhugui/schema-analyser/README.md

 # Project state

-Still on pre-alpha (some concept rework on progress).
-Alpha comming on end Feb/2017, begin Mar/2017.
+Still on alpha.
+First full release by the end of Jun/2017